 - Rehabilitation costs

 As you can see, the cost of a TBI can be devastating.
 If you or a family member has suffered a traumatic brain injury that was the result of someone else’s negligence, you may be entitled to compensation for losses suffered as a result of the incident.
 Boston attorney and life-long Bruins fan, Christopher DiBella, knows how impactful head injuries can have on a victim’s future.

 While you might not want Charlie McAvoy, who’s admittedly “not a very good lawyer,” to represent your best interests in a personal injury TBI case, it’s important for accident victims and their families to seek the counsel of an experienced attorney who can help sort through the various challenges that will be faced and the recovery that will be needed in order to bring a semblance of normalcy back to your life.
-For over a decade, the legal team at DiBella Law Offices, P.C. has been helping Massachusetts injury victims recover for their losses.
+For over a decade, the legal team at DiBella Law Offices, P.C. has been helping Burlington injury victims recover for their losses.
 If you or a loved one has been injured and you’d like a free case evaluation, don’t hesitate to contact our firm at (978) 327-5140 for more information.